aa32555/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_gbldir** (gtmgbldir) specifies the initial value of the $ZGBLDIR ISV. $ZGBLDIR identifies the global directory.
 A global directory maps global variables to physical database files, and is required to access M global variables.
 Users who maintain multiple global directories use this environment variable to conveniently choose one to use from the time of process startup.
 To automate this definition, define ydb_gbldir in the user's login file.
 The SET command can alter the value of $ZGBLDIR in an active process.

-**ydb_gbldir_translate** provides the path to a shared library to allow a set to $ZGBLDIR to be transformed for application portability across platforms.
+**ydb_gbldir_translate** provides the path to a shared library to allow a set of $ZGBLDIR to be transformed for application portability across platforms.
 This is similar to the the optional YottaDB environment translation facility provided by **ydb_env_translate** above. ydb_gbldir_translate was added effective release `r1.30. <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_.

 **ydb_gdscert** (gtm_gdscert) specifies the initial setting that controls whether YottaDB processes should test updated database blocks for structural damage.
 If it is defined, and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", YottaDB performs a block-level integrity check on every block as a process commits it.
 Within a running process, VIEW "GDSCERT":value controls this setting.
 By default, YottaDB does not check database blocks for structural damage, because the impact on performance is usually unwarranted.